The Juliana Theory: Equal Vision Records Era

 On November 20, 2020, the band announced they had signed with Equal Vision Records and released new single "Can't Go Home".

-On November 20, 2020, The Juliana Theory released a new track titled "Can't Go Home" to stream, download, and purchase in cassette tape single format and announced through their Twitter account that they have signed with Equal Vision Records.

 On January 1, 2021, The Juliana Theory released a new track titled "Better Now", which premiered on YouTube.

-They released their first album since 2005, A Dream Away, on March 26, 2021 via Rude/Equal Vision Records, which includes "Better Now" as well as re-imagined versions of several earlier hits including "Into the Dark" and "If I Told You This Was Killing Me, Would You Stop?".
+They released their first album since 2005, A Dream Away, on March 26, 2021, via Rude/Equal Vision Records, which included "Better Now" as well as re-imagined versions of several earlier hits including "Into the Dark" and "If I Told You This Was Killing Me, Would You Stop?".

-In the summer of 2022, The Juliana Theory will play select dates on Dashboard Confessional and Andrew McMahon in the Wilderness's Hello Gone Days tour.
+In the summer of 2022, The Juliana Theory played select dates on Dashboard Confessional and Andrew McMahon in the Wilderness's Hello Gone Days tour.

+In summer 2023, the band toured as an acoustic duo, supporting select dates for The Rocket Summer on their Shadowkasters tour.